Councils spend millions in compensation for pothole damage

-Facing no compensation for damaged cars, drivers will be pleased to know the Government has created a permanent pothole fund to start repairing roads with £250 million over the next five years.
+In 2016, the Government created a permanent pothole fund to repair roads with £250 million over five years.
 This is on top of almost £5billion committed to general roads maintenance.

 How to claim for pothole damage